grantjenks/python-diskcache/docs/case-study-delay-fuzzer.rst

 // discuss sys.settrace

-    >>> def fuzzdelays(function):
+    >>> def delayfuzzer(function):
-    ...     """Insert random delays into function using `sys.settrace`.
+    ...     """Insert random delays into function.
     ...
     ...
-WARNING: The use of `sys.settrace` will affect other Python tools like ...     `pdb` and `coverage`.
-Use only in testing scenarios!
+WARNING: Not to be used in production scenarios.
     ...
+The use of `sys.settrace` may affect other Python ...     tools like `pdb` and `coverage`.
     ...
-Decorator to insert random delays into a function to encourage race ...     conditions in multi-threaded code.
     ...
+Decorator to insert random delays into a function to ...     encourage race conditions in multi-threaded code.
+    ...
     ...     """
     ...     from functools import wraps
     ...     from sys import settrace
-    ...     from time import sleep
-    ...     from random import random
-    ...
-    ...     def sleeper(frame, event, arg):
-    ...
-"Sleep for random period between 0 and 100 milliseconds."
-    ...         sleep(random() / 10)
     ...
     ...     try:
     ...         code = function.__code__